 RAN3 thanks RAN2 for the LS on inter-gNB exchange of SRS configuration for UE CLI measurement.

-RAN3 asks RAN2 whether the coordination with neighboring nodes of the SRS resource configuration is a feasible mechanism to mitigate CLI issue.

-If the answer is yes.
-RAN3 see two feasible approaches for the coordination with neighboring nodes of the SRS resource configuration.
+There is no consensus in RAN3 about the need of network signaling for SRS configuration transfer.
+However, RAN3 is currently analyzing two approaches for the coordination with neighboring nodes of the SRS resource configuration.

-Approach 1 is signalling based solution in attached RAN3 CRs.
-Regarding the definition of “CLI SRS Resource Configuration NR”IE, currently, it refers to the “SRS-Config” IE defined in TS 38.331.
+Approach 1 is network signalling solution in attached RAN3 CRs based inter-gNB exchange of the SRS-Config IE defined in TS 38.331.

 Approach 2 is O&M based solution which means nodes exchange SRS resource configuration via O&M.

+Both approaches are intended to enable a neighbour gNB to configure SRS-RSRP measurements of potential CLI aggressor cells in its served UEs.

+For further analysis of the need of network signaling for SRS configuration transfer, RAN3 would like to ask the following question to RAN1:

+Question to RAN1:

+What is the maximum frequency of inter-gNB exchange of SRS configuration expected required to enable configuration of SRS-RSRP measurements of potential CLI aggressor cells in served UEs?

+Question to RAN2:

+What is the update frequency of SRS configuration in a UE for UL scheduling?

+What is the normal and maximum measurement period for neighbour cell’s SRS-RSRP measurement by victim UEs?

 So far RAN3 could not conclude whether Xn/ F1 signalling is required or whether O&M is sufficient.

 2. Actions:

+To RAN1 group:

+ACTION: RAN3 kindly asks RAN1 to provide feedback on above question.

+To RAN2 group:

-RAN3 kindly asks RAN2 take it into account and provide feedback if necessary.
+ACTION: RAN3 kindly asks RAN2 take it into account and provide feedback if necessary.

 3. Date of Next RAN3 Meetings:

 RAN3#109-e 17 – 28 August 2020 Online

+RAN3#110-e 2 – 13 November, 2020 Online